GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/connecting_to_gce_instances/connecting_to_gce_instances-en.md

 You can connect to Linux instances through either the GCP Console or the [`gcloud` command-line tool][gcloud-compute].
-Compute Engine generates generates an SSH key for you and stores it in one of the following locations:
+Compute Engine generates an SSH key for you and stores it in one of the following locations:

 + By default, Compute Engine adds the generated key to